Module: RubyTerraform

 .import(parameters = {}, invocation_options = {}) ⇒ Object Originally defined in module ClassMethods

-Invokes the terraform import command which imports existing infrastructure into your terraform state.
+Invokes the terraform import command which imports existing

 This will find and import the specified resource into your terraform state, allowing existing infrastructure to come under terraform management without having to be initially created by terraform.

-specified is the address to import the resource to.
-Please see the documentation online for resource addresses.
-The :id
+The :address specified is the address to import the resource to.
+Please

-is a resource-specific ID to identify that resource being imported.
-Please reference the documentation for the resource type you’re importing to determine the ID syntax to use.
-It typically matches directly to the ID that the provider uses.
+determine the ID syntax to use.
+It typically matches directly to the ID

 The current implementation of terraform import can only import resources into the state.
 It does not generate configuration.
 A future version of terraform will also generate configuration.